microsoft/bedrock/docs/firstWorkload/README.md

 ### Generate an SSH Key for the GitOps Resource Manifest Repo

-When Flux finishes reconciling the cluster state to match the resource manifest repo it pushes a tag to the repo to track the last commit it has reconciled against.
-This step requires authentication such that the repo can validate that you are authorized to push these tags.
+Flux pushes a tag to the git repo to track the last commit it has reconciled against once it finishes its reconcilitation of a commit.
+This operation requires authentication such that the repo can validate that Flux is authorized to push these tags.

 For a Github repo, this authentication is accomplished using an SSH key, so our next task is to create this GitOps SSH key.